jasraa/tp/docs/DeveloperGuide.md

 ![Sequence diagram for Find Feature](diagrams/sequenceDiagram_FindExpensesCommand.jpg)

-The following is an example of the processes that occur when the user uses the find expenses feature:

 **Important Note** : Although d/ , morethan/ and lessthan/ are optional parameters, the optional component would mean user has left that option empty if not in use, e.t.c `find expenses d/ morethan/ lessthan/200`.
-Hence, unused parameters are treated a null variables instead.
+Hence, unused parameters are treated as null variables instead.

 **Important Note 2** : Although the UI class is also initialized, the details of its use is omitted as its functionality in the
 Find Feature is trivial.
 In this case, the UI class is **only** used to print dividers.

+The following is an example of the processes that occur when the user uses the find expenses feature:
 1. The user types `find expenses d/bruno morethan/30 lessthan/200`.
 This input is passed through the `Parser` class from `BudgetBuddy`, which constructs a `FindExpenseCommandCreator` Object.
-The `FindExpenseCommandCreator` then creates a `FindExpenseCommand` object with its variables initialized to  with `expenses : current overall ExpenseList`, `description : bruno`, `minAmount : 30`, `maxAmount : 200`, by calling `FindExpenseCommandCreator#createCommand()`.
+The `FindExpenseCommandCreator` then creates a `FindExpenseCommand` object with its variables initialized to `expenses : current overall ExpenseList`, `description : bruno`, `minAmount : 30`, `maxAmount : 200`, by calling `FindExpenseCommandCreator#createCommand()`.
 2. `Parser` returns this created `FindExpenseCommand` Object to `BudgetBuddy` and `BudgetBuddy` calls `FindExpenseCommand#execute()`
 3. `execute()` is called, which initializes a variable `filteredExpenses` of type `ArrayList<Expense>`.
-4. `execute()`then calls `ExpenseList#filterexpenses()`, which returns the filtered expenses based on the `description`, `minAmount` and `maxAmount` into the `filteredExpenses` variable.
+4. `execute()`then calls `ExpenseList#filterexpenses()`, which returns the filtered expenses based on the `description`, `minAmount` and `maxAmount`, into the `filteredExpenses` variable.
 5. If `filteredExpenses` is empty, "No Matching Expenses Found" is printed and `execute` ends here.
 6. If `filteredExpenses` is not empty, `execute()` then initializes a new variable `filteredExpenseList` of type `ExpenseList` with `filteredExpenses` initialized as the `expenses` Class attribute.